 Hangual is often described as being the “most perfect phonetic system” with an alphabet that fits the language like a glove.
 That is partially because the shape of the letters actually mimics the shape of your tongue while pronouncing them.
 The language is so popular with native speakers that both South and North Korea have a national holiday to honour their language.

-Humour is a deeply rooted in the culture of a county and in the UK people are used to primarily verbal humour, such as puns and sarcasm.
+Humour is deeply rooted in the culture of a county and in the UK people are primarily used to verbal humour, such as puns and sarcasm.
 In Korea, that is mostly frowned upon, as there are strict social expectations to convey respect and deference, especially towards elders and superiors.
-Therefore Korean humour is mostly based on physical jokes, and there are many Korean variety shows and game shows, the most popular being “Running Man”, “Knowing Bros” and “We got Married”.
-In those shows the contestants are put into unusual situations and the comedy just seems to happen naturally.
+Therefore Korean humour is mostly based on physical jokes, and there are many Korean variety shows and game shows, the most popular being “Running Man”, “Knowing Bros” and “We Got Married”.
+In these shows, the contestants are put into unusual situations and the comedy just seems to happen naturally.
 The game shows can be fun to watch even if you have just started learning Korean, as most jokes are emphasised by sound effects and cartoons.

 Some Interesting Facts About South Korea

 South Korea is relatively a small country (it is about the size of England) has seen its economy grow steadily since 2009 and currently has the 11th largest GDP in the world ($1.4 trillion, according to the latest ranking by the World Bank).
 After China and Japan, South Korea is the 3rd biggest in Asia and also the 7th largest exporter in the world, with its top products being integrated circuits (including computers, phones, and other electronics) and cars.